UOA-COMPSCI719-S2-2022/project-group-magenta-mice/README.md

 No, npm install should be sufficient to run the webapp

-At least one username / password combination for an existing user in your system with some already-published articles
+At least one username / password combination for an existing user in your system with some already-published articles Please refer to our video demonstration.

 Any other instructions / comments you wish to make to your markers.
+We can enter multiple tags seperate by ",".